Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 ## How do you progress the game in this manual?

 Areas in the game are locked by “unlock” items created by the manual system.
 For example, you can’t go to the Graveyard District until you’ve received “Graveyard District Unlock.”
 These items are not actual in-game items; keep an eye on the received items side of the Manual Client to see which area unlocks you have received from the multiworld.
-Note: Irenicus’s Dungeon and Waukeen’s Promenade are considered always available and don’t have associated unlock items.
+Note: Irenicus’s Dungeon doesn’t have an associated unlock.

 ## What are the recommeneded yaml options?
 The default yaml options are the recommended options.
 If you'd like to tweak these options, please note:<br/>
-The progressive_equipment option is meant to be used with Item Randomizer mod from the Gibberlings 3 website.<br/>
+The "progressive_equipment" option is generally meant to be used with Item Randomizer mod from the Gibberlings 3 website.<br/>
-The include_equipment option is NOT meant for use with Item Randomizer (because in this case, the multiworld does the randomizing for you instead!).<br/>
+The "equipment" option is NOT meant for use with Item Randomizer (because in this case, the multiworld does the randomizing for you instead!).<br/>
 You CAN combine the two but may have issues with too many items, and not enough locations when generating.<br/>
-Full loot checks adds a bunch of filler items, so if you're using that, you should also enable the optional filler options as well.
+Generally speaking, more included chapters will add more items and locations and make for a longer game.

 ## What loot can I pick up in the game?